psybull/snx-governance-discord-bot/README.md

 # Usage

-The bot creates the [Apella](https://en.wikipedia.org/wiki/Spartiate), a category for managing text channels for voting, with 2 initial text channels `#poll-management` and `#poll-results` along with 2 roles, the [Gerousia](https://en.wikipedia.org/wiki/Gerousia) (the governance managers) and the Spartitiates (those with the ability to vote).
+The bot creates the [Apella](https://en.wikipedia.org/wiki/Spartiate), a category for managing text channels for voting, with 2 initial text channels `#poll-management` and `#poll-results` along with 2 roles, the [Gerousia](https://en.wikipedia.org/wiki/Gerousia) (the governance managers) and the [Spartiates](https://en.wikipedia.org/wiki/Spartiate) (those with the ability to vote).

 Geroisia will have access to the `#poll-management`, where they have to following user flow: